skmetz/sweetspot-feb-2014/README.md

 ### Test Suite

-A test suite is provided in `./test/bottles_test.rb`, and can be run with any of the following commands:
+A test suite is provided in `./test/bottles_test.rb`, and can be run with the following command:

 ```plain
 $ ruby test/bottles_test.rb